Rule 5160-5-01 | Dental services.

 (a) Whenever a provider updates an individual's medical or dental history, diagnosis, prognosis, or treatment plan, the provider is to keep a copy on file and send a copy of the information to the staff of the residence for inclusion in the individual's file.

-(b) After a request for treatment has been signed by the individual, the individual's authorized representative, or the individual's attending physician, the provider is to keep a copy on file and send a copy to the staff of the residence.
+(b) After a request for treatment has been signed by the individual, the individual's authorized representative, or the practitioner responsible for the individual's care, the provider is to keep a copy on file and send a copy to the staff of the residence.

 (c) For services that require prior authorization (PA), a copy of the signed request for treatment is to be submitted with the PA request along with any other required documentation.